y0av/telegram-openai-bot/README.md

-# Host a telegram bot on firebase functions
+# a telegram bot for image generation using openAI image-1 hosted as a serverless firebase function

-lots of the articles I found on this topic dont do it properly and the instace shuts down after several minutes and the bot dies with it. this is a working serverless telegram bot hosted on firebase functions. step by step tutorial

 ## Requirements